Breakfast daily, 1 lunch, 3 three-course dinners including a farewell dinner in Denver

 Day 2 Denver–Georgetown Loop Railroad–Breckenridge–Glenwood Springs

 Enjoy a sightseeing tour of Denver this morning, then it’s on to the beautiful Colorado mountains.
-Board the historic GEORGETOWN LOOP RAILROAD.
-Sit back and relax as you enjoy the beauty of the rugged Rocky Mountains and views of Clear Creek Canyon.
+Board the historic GEORGETOWN LOOP RAILROAD, sit back and relax as you enjoy the beauty of the rugged Rocky Mountains plus views of Clear Creek Canyon.
 There’s time this afternoon to explore the resort town of Breckenridge before arriving in Glenwood Springs for the evening.
 Why not unpack your swimsuit and head down to the hot springs?
 These are the world’s largest and have been welcoming visitors for over 125 years.
-SPECIAL FEATURE: Overnight at the historic Hotel Colorado.
-Opened in 1893, the hotel was known as the “Grande Dame” and through the years hosted many celebrities such as Doc Holliday and Molly Brown as well as dignitaries including President Theodore Roosevelt.
-Legend has it, the world’s most irresistible toy, the teddy bear, received its birth at the Hotel Colorado.

 Head south today through some of Colorado’s most spectacular scenery.
-"See quaint Ouray, known as the Switzerland of America,” to Silverton, once a major mining town that owes its name to the bragging statement by an early miner: “We have no gold, but silver by the ton!”
-Board the narrow-gauge DURANGO & SILVERTON RAILROAD for a scenic ride through San Juan National Forest.
+Arrive in Silverton, once a major mining town that owes its name to the bragging statement by an early miner: “We have no gold, but silver by the ton!”
+Board the narrow-gauge DURANGO & SILVERTON NARROW-GAUGE RAILROAD for a scenic ride through San Juan National Forest.
 The legendary steam train hugs steep canyon walls as it winds its way through Rio de las Animas Canyon with vistas of snowcapped peaks.
 Arrive in Durango, a town born in the Gold Rush and silver-mining era.

 Day 4 Durango.
 Excursion to Mesa Verde National Park

 This morning, visit MESA VERDE NATIONAL PARK, a UNESCO World Heritage Site.
 See Spruce Tree House, one of the best-preserved cliff dwellings.
 Also visit the museum that depicts the story of the people who once thrived on this 8,000-foot plateau, and stop at a great vantage point for pictures of Cliff Palace (one of the largest of the 700-year-old Anasazi dwellings).
 Return to Durango, where the remainder of the day is yours to explore.
-You may wish to browse the many shops on Main Street, join in an optional chuckwagon supper (seasonal), or perhaps enjoy a cold pint at one of the city’s brew pubs.
+You might wish to browse the many shops on Main Street, or perhaps enjoy a cold pint at one of the city’s local breweries.

 Day 5 Durango–Taos–Taos Pueblo–Santa Fe